ilovetocode2019/Highlight/index.md

 # Highlight

 A Discord bot that notifies you when a configured word is sent in a channel.
+Unfortanetly this bot is not currently being maintained.

 ## Features